balasachu/node-cluster/README.md

 - Open `http://localhost:3030` in your browser

-To specify a maximum prime number limit, supply the `max` query string in your request e.g. `http://localhost:3030?max=20000` to get prime numbers between `1` and `20,000`.
+To check the behaviour use https://www.npmjs.com/package/artillery package for concurrent request and check the response time.